makerdao/community/governance/votes/Executive vote - March 26, 2024.md

 - The D3M to Spark DAI Morpho Vault will be deployed with the parameters detailed below.
 - The Dai Savings Rate will be decreased.
 - The Smart Burn Engine parameters will be updated.
-- The TACO DAO Resolution will be approved.
 - The HVBank (RWA009-A) DAO Resolution will be approved.
 - A proxy spell for Spark Protocol will be triggered.